jseanpatel/portfolio-v3/data/authors/default.md

 I really hate structure.
 So, I intend for this blog to be a conduit for my sporradic thoughts, both technical and personal.

 Right now I'm travelling Western Europe, and let me tell you this trip is going great.
-Coming up I've got an opera show, a stay in a monatary and even a day on a nude beach (nude).
+Coming up I've got an opera show, a stay in a monastery and even a day on a nude beach (nude).
 Come along with me on my travels.

 Jacob